mas-bandwidth/gafferongames/content/post/integration_basics.md

             return -k * state.x - b * state.v;
         }

-What you write here is of course simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time in order for it to work with the RK4 integrator.
+What you write here is of course simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time for it to work with the RK4 integrator.

 Finally we get to the integration routine itself: